Geography of Andorra

 Andorra is a small, landlocked country in southwestern Europe, located in the eastern Pyrenees mountain range and bordered by Spain and France.
 With an area of 468 km², it is the sixth smallest country in Europe and also the largest of the European microstates.

 Andorra consists predominantly of rugged mountains, the highest being the Coma Pedrosa at 2942 m, and the average elevation of Andorra is 1996 m.
 These are dissected by three narrow valleys in a Y shape that combine into one as the main stream, the Gran Valira river, leaves the country for Spain (at Andorra's lowest point of 840 m).

 Andorra's climate is similar to that of its neighbours' temperate climates, but its higher elevation means there is, on average, more snow in winter, lower humidity, and it is slightly cooler in summer.
 There are, on average, 300 days per year of sunshine.

 Phytogeographically, Andorra belongs to the Atlantic European province of the Circumboreal Region within the Boreal Kingdom.
 According to the WWF, the territory of Andorra belongs to the ecoregion of Pyrenees conifer and mixed forests.

 Landslides and avalanches are the main natural hazards.
 There are frequent earthquakes below Richter magnitude 2.
 There is no historical record of any damaging earthquakes in Andorra, but the Andorran government has studied the possibility of a future one.

+In Andorra forest cover is around 34% of the total land area, equivalent to 16,000 hectares (ha) of forest in 2020, which was unchanged from 1990.
+In 2020, naturally regenerating forest covered 16,000 hectares (ha) and planted forest covered 0 hectares (ha).
+Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 0% of the forest area was found within protected areas.